-There’s a reason Rage Against The Machine have chosen Atlanta hip-hop duo Run The Jewels – producer/vocalist El-P and outright rapper Killer Mike – as main support for their upcoming world tour.
-While lacking the instrumental punch of Morello, Wilk and Commerford, RTJ share so many of the most important aspects that made RATM great: malevolently off-kilter beats, righteous anger and relatable everyman personas.
+There’s a reason Rage Against The Machine chose Atlanta hip-hop duo Run The Jewels – producer/vocalist El‑P and outright rapper Killer Mike – as main support for their comeback tour.
+While lacking the instrumental punch of Tom, Brad and Tim, RTJ share so many of the most important aspects that made RATM great: malevolently off-kilter beats, righteous anger and relatable everyman personas.
 In continuing Rage’s on-the-nose gospel while forging their own sonic path, they clearly understand the value of innovation, experimentation and finding a fresh identity of their own, too.

-Written into the liner-notes of Rage’s self-titled 1992 debut is the message that “no samples, keyboards or synthesisers used in the making of this record.”
+Written into the liner notes of Rage’s self-titled 1992 debut is the message that “no samples, keyboards or synthesisers used in the making of this record”.
 After the polished, preening mainstream rock that had dominated the decade before – and well in line with the grunge revolution that paralleled their emergence – Rage wanted to precipitate a new era of revolutionary rock.
-Fellow Californians Deftones had been bubbling-under until that point, but took up the invitation to greatness with 1994’s debut LP Adrenaline.
-Their politics lay low in the mix, but moments of explosive riffage and furious vocals called to mind Rage while more reflective passages saw them push further towards new horizons.
+Fellow Californians Deftones had been bubbling under until that point, but took up the invitation to greatness with 1994’s debut LP Adrenaline.
+Their politics lay low in the mix, but moments of explosive riffs and furious vocals called to mind Rage while more reflective passages saw them push further towards new horizons.

 System Of A Down

-Contemporaries on the Los Angeles scene, System Of A Down grabbed the baton in many ways from Rage, carrying forth the genre-melding rock innovation and uncompromising politics at the forefront of the mainstream, with smash albums Toxicity and Mesmerize/Hypnotise smuggling the potent rhetoric of tracks like Prison Song and B.Y.O.B. into teenage bedrooms around the world.
-System vocalist Serj Tankian even collaborated with Tom Morello on grassroots activist organisation Axis Of Justice further down the line, while drummer John Dolmayan is still taking influence, citing the reunited Rage (along with Tool and Red Hot Chili Peppers) in an Instagram post last December entreating his SOAD bandmates to put their differences aside and get back into the studio.
-“These bands can get out of their own way and work together for a common goal, maybe the fourth can, as well….”
+Contemporaries on the Los Angeles scene, System Of A Down grabbed the baton in many ways from Rage, carrying forth the genre-melding rock innovation and uncompromising politics at the forefront of the mainstream, with smash albums Toxicity and Mezmerize / Hypnotize smuggling the potent rhetoric of tracks like Prison Song and B.Y.O.B. into teenage bedrooms around the world.
+System vocalist Serj Tankian even collaborated with Tom Morello on grassroots activist organisation Axis Of Justice further down the line, while drummer John Dolmayan was also taking influence, citing the reunited Rage (along with Tool and Red Hot Chili Peppers) in an Instagram post in December 2019 entreating his SOAD bandmates to put their differences aside and get back into the studio.
+“These bands can get out of their own way and work together for a common goal, maybe the fourth can, as well…”